conan-io/conan-docker-tools/README.md

 #### Conan Installer

-**conanio/gcc7-centos6** is a special image version based on CentOS 6, GCC 7 and **glibc 2.12** to build installers and make compatible to ancient glib version.
+**conanio/gcc7-centos6** is a special image version based on CentOS 6, GCC 7 and **glibc 2.12** (very old glibc version).
+This is intended to build executables that run almost on any Linux because **glibc** guarantees backward compatibility.
+You can use this image to build your Conan build tools packages (`build_requires`).

 Use the images to test your c++ project in travis-ci
 ======================================================